 This is just incredibly stupid product management.
 Assigning the product name to a new product causes confusion among customers.
 Yes, I’m sure Adobe can explain it, but I look at it from a blogger’s point of view.

 Over the years, I wrote articles on Lightroom CC.
 Now when people use a search engine, what product results will they get?
 The new product or the old product?

 Both have the same name!
 Even the logos are similar, using the same combination of letters.
 The only difference is the color of text and the curved border.

 The product you previously knew as Lightroom CC is now Lightroom Classic CC.
 It’s sort of like what happened to Coca-Cola years ago.

-Coke decided to change its formula to make it sweeter, which gave us New Coke.
-People didn't like that at all, so Coke came back as Coke Classic.
+Coke changed its formula to make it sweeter, giving us New Coke.
+People didn’t like that at all, so Coke came back as Coke Classic.
 Both were on the market at the same time.
-So something that you knew as Coke wasn't really coke.
+So something that you knew as Coke wasn’t really coke.
 The Coke you knew was now Coke Classic.

 Now Adobe made the same blunder.
 The Lightroom CC you knew is now Lightroom Classic CC.
 A pretender wears the Lightroom CC label.